fluidware/fluidsurveys-docs/chapters/Style/index.rst

 Advanced
 --------

-Advanced allows for any element in a survey to be altered with either CSS, or scrapped from a pre-defined web site using Template Grabber
+Advanced allows for any element in a survey to be altered with either CSS, or scrapped from a pre-defined web site using Template Grabber.

 Custom CSS
 ^^^^^^^^^^